sk98765/Repdata_assign2/assign2.md

 July 23, 2015

 #Synopsis
-In this report we try to find out which severe weather event is most harmful to population and which severe weather event is most costly to economy through all the states.
-This study will be based on the storm data compiled by National Oceanic and Atmospheric Administration (NOAA).
+In this report we try to find out which severe weather event is most deadly to population and which severe weather event is most costly to economy accross U.S. This study will use the storm data compiled by National Oceanic and Atmospheric Administration (NOAA).
 This data covers the severe wether events from 1950 to November of 2011.

-The data set is coming from ...

 #Loading and Processing the Raw Data
 ##Reading the whole data